29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 9. Check out the Anthropology Museum

-Situated between Calle 5 de Mayo and Altamirano, the Museum of Anthropology of La Paz has been recently reopened and offers an interesting overview of the history of Baja California, from the first inhabitants until the arrivals of the Jesuits and the development of the new villages up to the modern society.
+Situated between Calle 5 de Mayo and Altamirano, the Museum of Anthropology of La Paz has been recently reopened and offers an interesting overview of the history of Baja California, from the first inhabitants until the arrival of the Jesuits and the development of the new villages up to the modern society.

 10. Scuba dive in the Sea of Cortez